Analyzing Turo’s Calculator’s Data Accuracy

 Trip Length Assumption

 Note that this estimate will be on the low end as we’re assuming all trips last only one day.
-However, we know it’s common for many Turo cars to be rented a few days at a time, so we just want to highlight that all of the following estimates assume this.
+However, we know it’s common for many Turo cars to be rented a few days at a time, so we just want to highlight that all of the following estimates assume only 1-day trips and will be on the low end when more people book a car rental for longer trips.

 Lifetime vs. Yearly